 Temperature Converter

-The Temperature Converter allows you to easily convert temperatures between Celsius (°C) and Fahrenheit (°F), the two most common temperature scales used around the world.
-This tool is helpful for travelers, students, scientists, and anyone needing to understand temperatures in a different unit.
+The Temperature Converter allows you to seamlessly convert temperatures between the three most common scales—Celsius (°C), Fahrenheit (°F), and Kelvin (K)—as well as several historical and scientific scales.
+This dynamic tool is useful for travelers, students, scientists, and anyone needing to understand temperatures in a different unit.

 ⚙️ How to Use the Converter